sleb/vy/README.md

 > ⚠️ **PRE-ALPHA SOFTWARE** - Vy is in active development with rapid iteration.
 Expect breaking changes, evolving APIs, and frequent updates.
 This project currently prioritizes clean, maintainable code over backward compatibility.

 Vy is a sophisticated AI assistant built in Rust that remembers your conversations and provides intelligent, personalized responses.
-Choose between a modern Terminal User Interface (TUI) or classic Command Line Interface (CLI) to chat naturally with AI that gets to know you over time.
+Choose between Web (mobile-first) or CLI (text-based) interfaces to chat naturally with AI that gets to know you over time.

 ## ✨ Key Features

 - **🧠 Persistent Memory**: Automatically learns and remembers information about you across conversations
 - **🔍 Real-time Search**: Google search integration for current information
-- **🖥️ Multiple Interfaces**: Choose between Web (mobile-first), TUI (visual), or CLI (text-based) modes
+- **🖥️ Multiple Interfaces**: Choose between Web (mobile-first) or CLI (text-based) modes
 - **📊 Nutrition Analysis**: Analyze meal photos for ingredient breakdown
 - **⚙️ Configurable**: Support for various OpenAI models and customizable settings
 - **🛡️ Privacy-First**: All memories stored locally or in your private cloud instance